 6 Ways To Spot A Payday Loan Scam

 Payday loan scams may seem like old news, but they’re more common than ever.
 In fact, in 2018, the FTC paid a total of $505 million to more than one million victims of payday loan scams.
-And while the FTC is taking down payday loan sharks, they are still out there and still taking millions from their victims, Here are 6 ways to spot a payday loan scam and what they might look like.
+While the FTC is taking down payday loan sharks, they are still out there and still taking millions from their victims.
+Here are 6 ways to spot a payday loan scam and what they might look like.

 What the payday scams might look like